Jimbly/dcjam2024/Jimb-TODO.md

   * dark/postprocess - 16-bit color crunch? - dither?
   * change fog colors and backdrop
   * outlines of tentacles in space backdrop
-* final battle
-  * no bamf after final battle
-  * no sanity loss? only lose condition is all heroes are dead?
 * lighting flicker l3 (after insanity)
 * locked doors on L1/2
 * more humanoid choices for front1, since the player picks that!